StarNamer/dactyl-manuform-all/README.md

 The main purpose of this fork is the addition of an OLED-display to the Dactyl-ManuForm's default 5x6 model as well as some minor changes to the keymap and the use of a rotary encoder.
 As these changes have been (at least for now) only made to one already generated .scad model, it is not possible to generate a Ducktyl-ManuForm using the steps mentioned below, which only remain to make it easier for others to generate a custom model as a starting point.
 For the process of creating a Ducktyl-ManuForm, you'll have to read my documentation, which is located in the [ducktyl folder](https://github.com/OutstandingOof/ducktyl-manuform/tree/master/ducktyl).

-## Everything from here on expect the updated license is still from the original Dactyl-ManuForm!
+## Everything from here on is still from the original Dactyl-ManuForm!

 The main change is that the thumb cluster was adapted from the [ManuForm keyboard](https://github.com/jeffgran/ManuForm) ([geekhack](https://geekhack.org/index.php?topic=46015.0)).
 The walls were changed to just drop to the floor.
 The keyboard is paramaterized to allow adjusting the following: